rockaut/httpapi-poc/README.md

 # httpapi-poc

 > THIS SHOULD AND WILL NOT WORK AS A PRODUCTION READY ENVIRONMENT
+> THIS ALSO IS NOT INTENDED AS A INTEGRATION TESTS ENVIRONMENT

 ## Prerequisites

 * Docker
 * Browser
+* ansible
+* ansible-galaxy with collections/requirements.yml

 ## Zabbix environment with docker for testing